-- The full 1841 Census of Water Newton Parish is available as fiche set C82 from the Huntingdonshire FHS.
+- The full 1841 Census of Water Newton Parish is available as fiche set C82 from the Cambridgeshire and Huntingdonshire FHS.

-- The full 1851 Census of Water Newton Parish is available as fiche set C32 from the Huntingdonshire FHS.
+- The full 1851 Census of Water Newton Parish is available as fiche set C32 from the Cambridgeshire and Huntingdonshire FHS.

 - An index of surnames in the 1851 Census of the Peterborough Registration District (HO107/1747) in which Water Newton was enumerated (Folios 14B - 18), and which took place on 30th March 1851, has also been produced by the Peterborough & District FHS.

 - The Index is available in either microfiche or A5 booklet form.
 Please state which version you want.

 - The Census is available from Mr G Harbron, 7 Newby Close, Peterborough PE3 6PU, England.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Waternewton was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).
 This is available from the Cambridgeshire and Huntingdonshire FHS.